M-Barrows/Home/_posts/2020-08-23-Github-Jekyll-Hydeout.md

 excerpt: "Quick outline for how I created a Github Pages blog using Jekyll and the Hydeout theme."
 excerpt_separator:  <!--more-->
 tags:
-    - web development
+    - Web Development
-    - github
+    - GitHub
-    - jekyll
+    - Jekyll
-    - hydeout
+    - Hydeout
-    - theme
+    - Theme

 categories:
     - Tutorial